nodejs/nodejs.org/pages/en/learn/command-line/how-to-read-environment-variables-from-nodejs.md

 node --env-file=.env app.js
 ```

-This command loads all the environment variables from `.env` file, making them available to application on `process.env`
+This command loads all the environment variables from the `.env` file, making them available to the application on `process.env`

-Also, You can pass multiple `--env-file` arguments.
+Also, you can pass multiple `--env-file` arguments.
 Subsequent files override pre-existing variables defined in previous files.

 ```bash
 node --env-file=.env --env-file=.development.env app.js